-And at the same time there were we two, complaining about our 7 kilo backpacks.
+And at the same time there were we two, complaining about our carry on size backpacks, weighting about 7 kilos each (see my minimalist packing list).
 Did we miss something?
 No. But if so – why should you want to make your trip into such a hard job?
 We think you shouldn’t.
 And here is why.

 Weather in Southeast Asia is Pleasant Year-round